 Equipment Choices for a Home Gym

 Take advantage of the incredible amount of low-cost, used equipment available on Craigslist, eBay or at used sporting goods stores.
-You can often find quality workout items for $10 to $20.
+One key to help you create an inexpensive home gym is to find quality workout items for $10 to $20.

 •Resistance bands